lenesk/sokolova.dk/small-words-big-difference-make-your-danish-sound-more-native-like.md

 *Da* may be used to show that the speaker disagrees with the receiver, and thus wants to take a distance from the situation, but still judges it.
 In this case it may be translated as ‘at least’, which would be close to *i hvert fald*.

-> * *Du kunne da købt en lille gave til hende*. - You could have at least boght her a small gift.
+> * *Du kunne da købt en lille gave til hende*. - You could have at least bought her a small gift.

 > * *Vi har da noget kage tilbage*. – But at least we have some cake left.